What Is A Turnkey House? A Guide For Investors

 If you’re new to the world of real estate investing, chances are you’ve stumbled across the word “turnkey.”
-As a popular type of investment, turnkey properties provide property owners with the opportunity to generate relatively passive income through rent.
+As a popular type of investment, turnkey properties provide owners with the opportunity to generate relatively passive income through rent.

 But what exactly is turnkey property investing?
 Understanding how a turnkey house works is simple enough, but determining whether this kind of property is a smart investment choice proves to be a much greater challenge.